mg-felix/sitl-simulations/README.md

-# sitl-simulations
+# Thesis Material
-Sofware in the loop (SITL) simulations and implementation for my master thesis, using Gazebo, PX4, ROS and QGC.
+Sofware in the loop (SITL) simulations code to implement the designed control system in my master thesis.

 ## Control Module